 Vassar College has had a longstanding commitment to educate, inform, protect, empower, and support members of our community in confronting all forms of sexual misconduct.

-The U.S. Department of Education’s Office for Civil Rights issued new Title IX regulations on May 6, 2020, defined how institutions must respond to incidents of sexual harassment, sexual assault, dating violence, domestic violence, and stalking.
-In accordance with the new Title IX regulations, Vassar created a new Title IX Policy, which became effective on August 14, 2020.
+The U.S. Department of Education’s Office for Civil Rights issued new Title IX regulations on May 6, 2020, defining how institutions must respond to incidents of sexual harassment, sexual assault, dating violence, domestic violence, and stalking.
+In accordance with the Title IX regulations, Vassar created an updated Title IX Policy, which became effective on August 14, 2020.
 In developing this policy, the Title IX Office considered the best interests of our community while still meeting our obligations.
-Please visit Title IX Policy for the full text of our new regulations.
+Please visit Title IX Policy for the full text of the regulations.
 In upholding our commitment to address all forms of sexual misconduct, the Title IX Office can address any allegations or incidents of sexual misconduct that do not fall under the Vassar Title IX Policy under the following college policies:

 Sexual Misconduct Policy

 Members of the Vassar College community, guests, and visitors have the right to be free from sexual violence.
 Vassar College is committed to fostering a communit y that promotes the prompt reporting of sexual misconduct and timely and fair resolution of sexual misconduct complaints.
 The expectations of our communit y regarding sexual misconduct can be summarized as follows: In order for individuals to engage in sexual activity of any type with each other, there must be clear, knowing, and voluntary consent prior to and during sexual activit y.
 Vassar’s policy is to prohibit sexual misconduct.
 This policy has been developed to reaffirm these principles and to provide recourse for those individuals whose rights have been violated.
 This policy is intended to define community expectations and to establish a mechanism for determining when those expectations have been violated.